“It won’t be the same,” Delta Twp family mourns father, two children as murder case goes unsolved

 All three were shot inside the children’s mother’s home last spring.

-It was 11 o’clock at night on April 13th when Eaton county sheriff’s deputies responded to Old River Trail in Delta Township after getting a report of a shooting.
+It was 11:00 p.m. on April 13 when Eaton county sheriff’s deputies responded to Old River Trail in Delta Township after getting a report of a shooting.
 It was at that moment, that Diane’s life would be forever changed.

 Joe and Vivan had been shot to death and Anson, who was critically injured, died two days later.